 - one with your name and date of birth

 - one with your name and current address (dated within the last 3 months)

 If you are the personal representative acting on behalf of someone (ie your child, relative, friend), we will also need some additional identification to prove that you are entitled to act on their behalf.

 Once we have received your request, fee and satisfactory identification, you should expect to receive a response to your request within 40 calendar days.

 Organisations can request Personal information from us under Section 29(3) of the Data Protection Act.
-If you are a member of the public wanting to request a copy of your own personal information (or someone acting on behalf of a member of the public) then please make a subject access request using the form in 'Supporting information'.
+If you are a member of the public wanting to request a copy of your own personal information (or someone acting on behalf of a member of the public) then please make a Subject Access request using the form above.